I am

 About

-I'm Ema, a full stack developer with a passion for creating web solutions that blend form and function.
-I specialize in crafting user-friendly interfaces and robust back-end systems.
+I'm Ema, a software developer with a passion for crafting robust, scalable and innovative solutions.
+I specialize in building clean, maintainable codebases and robust back-end systems.

 What truly inspires me is the opportunity to make a positive impact.
 Whether it's creating tools that streamline operations or applications that engage and empower users, I believe technology should be a catalyst for change.